William Pegues Pollock

 - William Pegues Pollock died on 2 June 1922 at age 51 in Cheraw, Chesterfield County, South Carolina, at his residence.

 - His wife Elizabeth Salley became a widow at his death.

-- He was buried at Old Saint David's Episcopal Church Cemetery in Cheraw, Chesterfield County, South Carolina.
+- He was interred at Old Saint David's Episcopal Church Cemetery, Cheraw, Chesterfield County, South Carolina.